Caracus/Victoria3-World-Shatterer/README.md

 ### How to contribute
 Best to hit me up via Steam, just leave a comment on my profile page or the mod https://steamcommunity.com/sharedfiles/filedetails/?id=2879990706

+### Contributors
+- Thanks to andrasmining for the update to 1.2.4 aswell as adding back vanilla formables